Trump Impeachment Hearing Who’s Who: Gordon Sondland

 Save for Marie Yovanovitch, most of the witnesses have testified with a buddy; on Wednesday morning, Sondland will be on his own.
 Expect a major departure in professionalism between the previous hearings involving career diplomats and Sondland, who has found himself in historic trouble less than 18 months into his career switch.

-Sondland’s testimony will most likely be the most dramatic questioning of the House impeachment hearings.
+Sondland’s testimony will likely be the most dramatic questioning of the House impeachment hearings.
 If he does not significantly revise his closed-door testimony, Democrats will grill him on the gaps between his account and that of pretty much every other witness called in the inquiry.
 If he does revise his account, Sondland is the most likely candidate to publicly implicate the president in the quid pro quo.